luan048/Api-Restaurante/README.md

 # Restaurant Reservation System - API

 Api with database, PostgreSQL inserted.
-As an example, a database was used to manage a fictitious car store.
+As an example, a database for a reservation system was used.

 ## Summary
 - [How to set it up?](#1-how-to-set-it-up)